- ALBANIA ||

 - Buff Hostel Tirana: Budget-friendly with a friendly vibe and central location.

-Where to Eat in Tirana?
+Where Should I Eat in Tirana?

 Our Favorite Restaurants in Tirana

-- Taverna e Kasapbeut (8R99+863, This is our favorite.
+- Taverna e Kasapit (8R99+863, This is our favorite.
 The host simply asks how hungry you are and brings the appropriate amount of food.
 She also left us a bottle of wine to try and was surprised that we drank it all (she doesn't know our alcohol tolerance!).
 Memorable for traditional dishes like Byrek and Tavë Kosi.

 - Oda Garden: Nestled in a picturesque setting with live Albanian music, Oda Garden offers a cultural dining experience.
 While we enjoyed exploring local flavors, we found some of the more adventurous options like liver and intestine dishes to be an acquired taste 😅.

-- The Restaurants inside the Fortress of Justinian (aka Castle of Tirana): These restaurants within the castle walls offer a tourist-friendly dining experience.
+- The restaurants inside the Fortress of Justinian (aka Castle of Tirana): These restaurants within the castle walls offer a tourist-friendly dining experience.
 Although located in a popular area, they lacked a bit of local feeling for us.

 What Food Should I Try in Tirana?